dimsplendid/PSNA/README.md

-# PSNA
+# simpleNA
-Photosystem network analysis tool
+simple Photosystem network analysis tool

 Use the Ford Fulkerson algrithm to analysis the photosystem's network.
 FMO, 8 sites(nodes) network.